WingRiders/datum-explorer/docs/research.md

 1. **WASM Wrapper:**
     - We could create a simplified AST wrapper for our specific use case.
 2. **Full Parsing in Rust:**
-    - CBOR parsing and validation can be handled in Rust.
+    - CDDL decoding and validation can be handled in Rust.
     - Custom visitor patterns may be needed to simplify processing.

 ## Decision